iamJaffra/scummvm-help/README.md

 ### Memory Utilities

-Useful as `vars.ScummVM.GEngine` may be, the main advantage the library offers is that pointer paths can be built using ScummVM class field names.
+The main advantage the library offers is the creation of pointer paths using ScummVM class field names.

 For this, the API exposes the following methods: